 Required Property – A DFDL property that must have a value.
 The required properties for each xs:schema component are listed in the Property Precedence tables in section 23.

+Resolved Set of Annotations - When DFDL annotations appear on

+a group reference and the global group definition it references

+an element reference and the global element declaration it references, and any type definition it references.

+an element declaration and the type definition it references.

+a simple type definition and the base simple type it references (recursively, if the base simple type also references another base simple type)

-Resolved Set of Annotations - When DFDL annotations appear on then they are combined, and the resulting set of annotations is referred to as the resolved set of annotations for the schema component.
+then they are combined, and the resulting set of annotations is referred to as the resolved set of annotations for the schema component.

 SBCS - See Single Byte Character Set